Cubic Polynomial

 - The remainder is zero when p(x) is divided by (x – a).

-- The solution to p(x) = 0 is a and the zero of the function p(x) is a.
+- The solution to p(x) = 0 is "a" and the zero of the function p(x) is "a".

-- Step 1: Use the synthetic division method to divide the given polynomial p(x) by the given binomial (x−a)
+- Step 1: Use the synthetic division method to divide the given polynomial p(x) by the given binomial (x − a)

 - Step 2: Once the division is completed the remainder should be 0.
-If the remainder is not zero, then it means that (x-a) is not a factor of p(x).
+If the remainder is not zero, then it means that (x - a) is not a factor of p(x).

-- Step 3: Using the division algorithm, write the given polynomial as the product of (x-a) and the quadratic quotient q(x)
+- Step 3: Using the division algorithm, write the given polynomial as the product of (x - a) and the quadratic quotient q(x)

 - Step 4: If it is possible, factor the quadratic quotient further.